Josefina Constantino

-Josefina D. Constantino (born March 28, 1920) is a Filipino essayist, literary critic and poet.
-Formerly a prominent faculty member of the University of the Philippines, she took vows as a member of Carmelite order in 1979.
-Presently a cloistered nun, she is now known as Sister Teresa Joseph Patrick of Jesus and Mary.
+Josefina D. Constantino (28 March 1920 – 19 July 2024) was a Filipino essayist, literary critic and poet.
+A prominent faculty member of the University of the Philippines, she later took vows as a member of Carmelite order in 1979.
+Latterly a cloistered nun, she was known as Sister Teresa Joseph Patrick of Jesus and Mary.

 Biography

-Education
+Early life and education

-Constantino earned her undergraduate degree at the University of the Philippines, and her Masters in English and comparative literature at Columbia University.
+Constantino was born on 28 March 1920.
+She earned her undergraduate degree at the University of the Philippines, and her Masters in English and comparative literature at Columbia University.
 She likewise enrolled in special studies at the University of Michigan and University of Edinburgh.
 She joined the faculty of the College of Arts and Letters of the University of the Philippines, where she taught humanities and contemporary literature for several years.
 She also held a faculty fellowship at the Massachusetts Institute of Technology.

 Work

 Constantino became known for her published critical literary reviews of such authors as Nick Joaquin.
 She was likewise a popular professor at the University of the Philippines lauded for her patience and erudition.

 In the 1970s, she joined the Development Bank of the Philippines as a special assistant.
 She resigned her government position and from the University of the Philippines faculty upon joining the Discalced Carmelites.

+Later life and death

-Constantino lives at the Discalced Carmelite convent in New Manila, Quezon City.
-She turned 100 in March 2020.
+Constantino lived at the Discalced Carmelite convent in New Manila, Quezon City.
+She turned 100 in March 2020, and died on 19 July 2024, at the age of 104.